ramesheorann/LeetCode-SQL-50/README.md

 # SQL-50_LeetCode_Solutions
-Here, I will be uploading solutions of LeetCode SQL 50 Study Plan.
+Here, I will be uploading my solutions of LeetCode SQL 50 Study Plan.